lalaithion/MonadPaper/monads.md

 ### CSV Parser

 Parsing Combinators can be used to write powerful, modular, readable, and concise parsers for any format of text.
-For example, here is a CSV parser in 5 lines of code.
+One common way of representing values in text is the CSV file format; this format is used to represent tables in pure text.
+The columns are separated by commas, and the rows are separated by newlines.
+Below is a CSV parser in 5 lines of code.

 ```python
 expression = Parser.noneof(',\n').many1()